 Professor Bray teaches Remedies and related seminars, as well as Property.
-In May-June 2013 he will be a Lawrence E. Irell Visiting Scholar at the Haifa University Faculty of Law, teaching Non-Monetary Remedies.
+In May 2013 he was a Lawrence E. Irell Scholar at the Haifa University Faculty of Law, teaching Non-Monetary Remedies.

 Bray is a graduate of the University of Chicago Law School, where he was book review editor for the University of Chicago Law Review.
 He clerked for Judge Michael W. McConnell on the U.S. Court of Appeals for the Tenth Circuit.
 After practicing law at Mayer Brown LLP, he was an associate-in-law at Columbia Law School and then Executive Director of the Constitutional Law Center at Stanford Law School.